Maja Trochimczyk at Arden, Helena Modjeska Historic Home, 2016

 Dr. Trochimczyk is a recipient of PAHA's Creative Arts Prize (2016) for her two books about WWII experience of civilians, including her family, as well as PAHA's Distinguished Service Award (2014), and the 2007 Swastek Prize for her article about Polish folk dance groups in Southern California.
 In 2012 she was presented with a medal for the promotion of Polish culture "Zasluzony dla Kultury Polskiej" from the Minister of Cultural Heritage of the Republic of Poland.
 She also received numerous city and county honors celebrating her 15 years of volunteering for the Polish-American community.

-She currently serves as the President of Helena Modjeska Art and Culture Club in Los Angeles and the Secretary and Communications Director of the Polish American Historical Association.
-She is a member of the Editorial Board of the Ecomusicology Review and manages blogs for Polish American Historical Association, Village Poets, and the Helena Modjeska Club.
+She was elected President of the CSPS in October 2019.
+She also currently serves as the President of Helena Modjeska Art and Culture Club in Los Angeles and the Board Secretary and Communications Director of the Polish American Historical Association.
+She was a member of the Editorial Board of the Ecomusicology Review and manages blogs for the Polish American Historical Association, Village Poets, and the Helena Modjeska Club.

 HISTORY OF CSPS

 Established in 1971, CSPS is the official state organization representing California to the National Federation of State Poetry Societies (NFSPS).
 We were incorporated on August 14th, 1985 as a 501(c)(3) organization, so donations above the membership level are tax deductible.
 Donor and patron support ensure (1) the quality publications of the CSPS continue and (2) our mission to promote poetry and art in California and around the world continues to grow.
 Information regarding renewal and patron contributions is on the Membership page.